Kristin Berardi

 Kristin Berardi, who originates from Koumala, Queensland, is an Australian jazz singer.
-Her album with the Jazzgroove Mothership Orchestra, Kristin Berardi Meets the Jazzgroove Mothership Orchestra, was nominated for ARIA Award for Best Jazz Album at the ARIA Music Awards of 2011.
+Her album with the Jazzgroove Mothership Orchestra, Kristin Berardi Meets the Jazzgroove Mothership Orchestra, was nominated for Best Jazz Album at the ARIA Music Awards of 2011.

 She won the International Vocal Competition of the Montreux Jazz Festival in 2006.

 Berardi's version of "Strangers in the Night" was used as background music in a television advertisement for Audi automobiles in 2020.